 Charts are the essential way for you to present your data.
 Everyone can turn in pages upon pages of numbers.
 And sometimes that kind of presentation is required or requested as well.
 More often however, the detailed and customizable Charts section in Excel is going to help you create graphics that both convey data and tell a better story.
 Common charts include:

 Calculated items work as custom formulas that use the sum of different items.
 The sum of different items is calculated and put into a pivot field.
 It can be looked at almost as a supportive feature of Pivot Tables.

 This feature also goes well when you are presenting your final results to a group.
 It helps you differentiate categories of data cells from each other.
-You can highlight, emphasize and change the format of the cells, often by adding cell color, based on the cell contents.
+You can highlight, emphasize and change the format of the cells, often by adding cell color based on the cell contents.
 As a business analyst, you are going to deal with numbers constantly.
-Therefore, presenting them in a much fashionable way will help everyone to easily realize and understand what they are looking at.
+Therefore, presenting them in a more fashionable way will help everyone to realize and understand what they are looking at easily.

 It is crucial that you know Excel in today’s times, especially when you have to work with data.
 A data analyst has to know a number of tools, and excel is one of the basic ones in that list.
 There are plenty of other tools that can work with large datasets, but it is Excel where most analysis starts, before increasing in complexity.
 Some questions you need know how to solve in Excel at a basic level are: